 I personally use an incredibly lightweight, user friendly WordPress theme called PageBuilder Framework on all of my client websites, due to it’s simplicity but also because it is made for use with pagebuilders – which offer a unique visual way of designing your websites.
-Check out my Favorites and cut straight to the best tools and apps to use on your WordPress website.
+Check out my my-favourites and cut straight to the best tools and apps to use on your WordPress website.

 #2: Claim your Google My Business Account

 Google My Business is a free tool provided by the search engine giant.
 It’s designed to enable you to inform Google about your business details.
 Completing your Google My Business account details comprehensively and accurately, is one of the easiest ways to improve your local search visibility.